Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

     :language: text

-So when we do the PutUniTensor() we add the third argument which is a labels ordering, what this function will do is nothing but permute the tensor legs according to this label ordering before putting them into the Network.
+So when calling `PutUniTensor()` we add the third argument which is a labels ordering.
+This will permute the tensor legs according to the given label ordering before putting them into the Network.

 .. toctree::